 - The Nutrition and Weight Management Center at Boston Medical Center (an outpatient clinic specializing in obesity, diabetes, cardiac care)

-After successfully completing the DI, which includes documentation of completing dietetic competencies and the MS/DI program evaluation, you will receive the DI verification statement.
-At this time you will have met the core competencies for the supervised practice component of entry-level dietitian education programs as mandated by AND.
+After successfully completing the DI, which includes documentation of completing dietetic competencies and the MS+DI program evaluation, you will receive the DI Verification Statement acknowledging you have met the competencies for the supervised practice component of entry-level dietitian education programs as mandated by ACEND.

 Note: Students who are admitted into Sargent College routinely participate in clinical education experiences as a part of the respective program curricula.
 Most clinical education facilities require criminal background checks to determine students’ eligibility for participation.
 History of a criminal background may disqualify students from participating in these experiences which are required for successful completion of the degree program.